 Violent protests after Nigeria's presidential elections Saturday sparked calls for calm from the two main candidates and a warning by the United States and Britain against political interference.

-Protesters fired gunshots and torched a local electoral office in Nigeria's oil-rich Rivers state as they marched to protest national elections held to elect Nigeria's next President.
+Protesters fired gunshots and torched a local electoral office in Nigeria's oil-rich Rivers state on Sunday as they marched to protest the elections, amid claims of vote-rigging and voter intimidation.

-Heavy rain eventually forced the protesters home, but there are fears that it will take more than rain to stop further protests and violence.
+Heavy rain eventually forced the protesters to leave, but there are fears it will take more than rain to stop further protests and violence.
 More than 800 people were killed in post-election violence across Nigeria's north in 2011 after charges that those elections were illegitimate.

-"I want to urge all Nigerians to also wait patiently for the Independent National Electoral Commission, INEC, to collate and announce results," stated Jonathan on his Facebook account.
+"I want to urge all Nigerians to also wait patiently for the Independent National Electoral Commission, INEC, to collate and announce results," Jonathan said on his Facebook account.